Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

-Why People Like Living in Lota
+Why people like living in Lota

-Who Lota Suits
+Who Lota suits

 📊InvestorsRent covers a solid share of the median mortgage.